akhoury/nodebb-plugin-42/README.md

 nodebb-plugin-42
 ================

-customizing header and footer lil bit
+customizing header and footer and some other stuff

+### NodeBB Version
+tested with NodeBB 0.2.0